United Sabah People's Party

 The United Sabah People's Party (Parti Bersatu Rakyat Sabah; abbreviated: PBRS) is a minority political party based in Sabah, Malaysia.
 Presently PBRS is being led by its President Arthur Joseph Kurup.
-The party was previously led by its founding and first President; Joseph Kurup from 1994 to 2023.
-PBRS is officially a component party of Barisan Nasional (BN) coalition since 1994.
+The party was previously led by its founding and first president; Joseph Kurup from 1994 to 2023.
+PBRS is officially a component party of Barisan Nasional (BN) coalition since 1994 except for a brief period from 2018 to 2020.

 History

-PBRS was formed by its founding President, Joseph Kurup who had led some disaffected members of the United Sabah Party (PBS) on 11 March 1994.
+PBRS was formed by its founding president, Joseph Kurup who had led some disaffected members of the United Sabah Party (PBS) on 11 March 1994.
 On 10 June 1994, it was officially accepted as one of the component parties in the ruling Barisan Nasional (BN) coalition.